The Cougar Conundrum

 6 x 9

-Carnivore expert Mark Elbroch welcomes these tough questions.
+Mountain lion biologist and expert Mark Elbroch welcomes these tough questions.
 He dismisses long-held myths about mountain lions and uses groundbreaking science to uncover important new information about their social habits.
 Elbroch argues that humans and mountain lions can peacefully coexist in close proximity if we ignore uninformed hype and instead arm ourselves with knowledge and common sense.
 He walks us through the realities of human safety in the presence of mountain lions, livestock safety, competition with hunters for deer and elk, and threats to rare species, dispelling the paranoia with facts and logic.
 In the last few chapters, he touches on human impacts on mountain lions and the need for a sensible management strategy.
 The result, he argues, is a win-win for humans, mountain lions, and the ecosystems that depend on keystone predators to keep them in healthy balance.

 The Cougar Conundrum delivers a clear-eyed assessment of a modern wildlife challenge, offering practical advice for wildlife managers, conservationists, hunters, and those in the wildland-urban interface who share their habitat with large predators.